prometheusresearch/rios.conversion/docs/index.rst

 License/Copyright
 =================

-This project is licensed under the GNU Affero General Public License, version 3.
+This project is licensed under the Apache Software License, Version 2.0.

 .. toctree::
    :maxdepth: 1